Easy Peasy Pillsbury King Cake

 Happy Almost Mardi Gras!
 Every January 6th kicks off the official king cake season and Carnival.
-I wrote a guest post, ‘Tis the season of King Cakes, over at Charlotte Riggle’s blog for all you food and culture buffs.
+I wrote a guest post about the history of king cakes on Jama’s Alphabet Soup blog for all you food history and culture buffs.

 Today I want to share another easy king cake recipe.
 The recipe in my book, THE KING CAKE BABY, uses frozen bread dough with a cinnamon-sugar filling and includes a recipe for making a Cream Cheese icing.
 In this recipe, I use three Pillsbury Crescent Dough Sheets, the cinnamon-sugar mix, colored sugar sprinkles, and a can of Pillsbury Cream Cheese icing.
 Easy peasy!
 The only thing easier than making this king cake is picking one up at your favorite grocery or bakery.

 Pillsbury Crescent Dough Sheet King Cake Recipe